cloud-gov/cg-site/_pages/pricing.md

         <a href="#estimate-your-monthly-cost"></a>
         <h2 id="estimate-your-monthly-cost">Estimate your monthly cost</h2>
         <p>
           Monthly costs are based on the package fee (i.e., Prototyping, FISMA Low, FISMA Moderate) plus memory usage.
-Memory quota cost are based on the amount of memory (RAM) that you reserve for your system (<sup>$</sup>130/GB RAM per month).
+Memory quota cost is based on the amount of memory (RAM) that you reserve for your system (<sup>$</sup>130/GB RAM per month).
         </p>
         <p class="footnote">
           Most cloud.gov customers typically reserve 4–8 GB of memory to cover multiple applications across development, staging, and production environments.